-Prisma Health is launching a solid organ transplantation program, starting with kidney transplants, in response to the rising need in our community.
-By offering transplants close to home, we look forward to ensuring high quality healthcare while easing the travel burden felt by patients and families.
+Prisma Health has launched a solid organ transplantation program, starting with kidney transplants, in response to the rising need in our community.
+By offering transplants close to home, we can ensure high quality healthcare while easing the travel burden felt by patients and families.

 In the United States, more than 119,000 people currently are on the organ transplant list with more than 99,000 of those waiting for kidney transplants, according to the Organ Procurement and Transplantation Network (OPTN).
 In South Carolina, there were 277 kidney transplants in 2019, up from 234 in 2018 – more than a 18% increase – according to OPTN.